 Give your answer to the nearest whole percent.

 If you use the calculator and the Transfer Display button, the number that will be transferred to the answer box is 33.333333, which is incorrect since it is not given to the nearest whole percent.
-You will need to adjust the number in the answer box by deleting all of the digits to the right of the decimal point (using the Backspace key).
+You will need to adjust the number in the answer box by deleting all of the digits to the right of the decimal point.

 Also, since you are asked to give the answer as a percent, the decimal equivalent of 33 percent, which is 0.33, is incorrect.
 The percent symbol next to the answer box indicates that the form of the answer must be a percent.
 Entering 0.33 in the box would give the erroneous answer 0.33%.

-Working alone at its constant rate, machine A produces k car parts in 10 minutes.
-Working alone at its constant rate, machine B produces k car parts in 15 minutes.
-How many minutes does it take machines A and B, working simultaneously at their respective constant rates, to produce k car parts?
+Working alone at its constant rate, machine A produces k liters of a chemical in 10 minutes.
+Working alone at its constant rate, machine B produces k liters of the chemical in 15 minutes.
+How many minutes does it take machines A and B, working simultaneously at their respective constant rates, to produce k liters of the chemical?

-Machine A produces parts per minute, and machine B produces parts per minute.
-So when the machines work simultaneously, the rate at which the parts are produced is the sum of these two rates, which is parts per minute.
-To compute the time required to produce k parts at this rate, divide the amount k by the rate to get Therefore, the correct answer is 6 minutes (or equivalent).
+Machine A produces liters per minute, and machine B produces liters per minute.
+So when the machines work simultaneously, the rate at which the chemical is produced is the sum of these two rates, which is liters per minute.
+To compute the time required to produce k liters at this rate, divide the amount k by the rate to get Therefore, the correct answer is 6 minutes (or equivalent).

-One way to check that the answer of 6 minutes is reasonable is to observe that if the slower rate of machine B were the same as machine A's faster rate of k parts in 10 minutes, then the two machines, working simultaneously, would take half the time, or 5 minutes, to produce the k parts.
+One way to check that the answer of 6 minutes is reasonable is to observe that if the slower rate of machine B were the same as machine A's faster rate of k liters in 10 minutes, then the two machines, working simultaneously, would take half the time, or 5 minutes, to produce the k liters.
 So the answer has to be greater than 5 minutes.
-Similarly, if the faster rate of machine A were the same as machine B's slower rate of k parts in 15 minutes, then the two machines, would take half the time, or 7.5 minutes, to produce the k parts.
+Similarly, if the faster rate of machine A were the same as machine B's slower rate of k liters in 15 minutes, then the two machines, would take half the time, or 7.5 minutes, to produce the k liters.
 So the answer has to be less than 7.5 minutes.
-Thus, the answer of 6 minutes is reasonable compared to the lower estimate of 5 minutes and the upper estimate of 7.5 minutes.
+Thus the answer of 6 minutes is reasonable compared to the lower estimate of 5 minutes and the upper estimate of 7.5 minutes.